datawire/ambassador-docs/docs/emissary/pre-release/topics/running/scaling.md

 ## Unconstrained Mappings with many hosts

-When working with a large number of `Host` resources, it's important to understand the impact of unconstrained `Mapping`s.
-An unconstrained `Mapping` is one that is not restricted to a specific `Host`.
-Such a `Mapping` will create a route for all of your `Host`s.
+When working with a large number of `AmbassadorHost` resources, it's important to understand the impact of unconstrained `AmbassadorMapping`s.
+An unconstrained `AmbassadorMapping` is one that is not restricted to a specific `AmbassadorHost`.
+Such an `AmbassadorMapping` will create a route for all of your `AmbassadorHost`s.
 If this is what you want then it is the appropriate thing to do, however if you do not intend to do this, then you can end up with many more routes than you had intended and this can adversely impact performance.